Rahim51044/rahim51044/README.md

 Skilled in React, Tailwind, and Firebase.
 I enjoy building real-world projects and solving problems with code.
 Currently learning TypeScript and exploring backend technologies.

+🔭 I’m currently working on an event management website.
+🌱 I’m learning Next.js and MongoDB.
+💬 Ask me about React, Tailwind, or Firebase.
+📫 How to reach me: abdurrahim@email.com